fabric8-analytics/fabric8-analytics-vscode-extension/README.md

    4. Click the **Workspace** tab.
    5. Paste the Snyk token in the **Exhort Snyk Token** field.
    6. After adding your Snyk token, the vulnerability report gives you detailed information about security vulnerabilities unique to Snyk, and vulnerabilities that have publicly known exploits.
+8. (OPTIONAL) You can link your Sonatype OSS Index account to Red Hat Dependency Analytics by doing the following:
+   1. Sign in to your [Sonatype OSS Index account](https://ossindex.sonatype.org/user/signin).
+   2. Go to the **User Settings** page, and **copy your API Token**.
+   3. Open the Red Hat Dependency Analytics extension settings.
+   4. Click the **Workspace** tab.
+   5. Enter your username in the **Exhort OSSIndex User** field.
+   6. **Paste your API token** in the **Exhort OSSIndex Token** field.
+   7. After adding your Sonatype user and token, the vulnerability report gives you detailed information about security vulnerabilities unique to OSS Index.

 ## Configuration